-The Group's overall gross profit decreased by approximately \$\$3.1 million or 77.5% from approximately \$\$4.0 million for FY2021 to approximately \$\$0.9 million for FY2022.
-The Group's overall gross profit margin has decreased from approximately 20.2% for FY2021 to gross profit margin of approximately 6.1% for FY2022.
-The decrease in gross profit was mainly due to the lower contribution from the manufacturing and sale of injection molded plastic parts for disposable medical devices and the provision of tooling services in Singapore and the development, manufacturing, sales and installation of amusement machines and equipment in the PRC.
+The Group's overall gross profit decreased by approximately S\$1.3 million or 216.7% from approximately S\$0.6 million for FY2022 to gross loss of approximately S\$0.7 million for FY2023.
+The Group's overall gross profit margin has decreased from approximately 4.6% for FY2022 to gross loss margin of approximately 8.0% for FY2023.
+The decrease in gross profit was mainly due to the lower contribution from the manufacturing and sale of injection molded plastic parts for disposable medical devices and the provision of tooling services in Singapore which was mainly arising from the absence of economies of scale, resulting in higher production costs and reduced operational efficiency.

-Impairment losses on trade receivables and non-financial assets
+Impairment losses on non-financial assets

-The Group recorded impairment losses on trade receivables of S\$0.2 million for FY2022 while impairment losses on trade receivables and non-financial assets of S\$7.6 million was recorded in FY2021 which was mainly arising from the development, manufacturing sales and installation of amusement machines and equipment of our subsidiary in the PRC due to the expected credit loss on trade receivables and that the recoverable amount of the cash-generating unit ("CGU") is lower than the carrying amount of the non-financial assets arising from the CGU.
+The Group recorded impairment losses on non-financial assets of S\$1.0 million which was mainly arising from the manufacturing and sale of injection molded plastic parts for disposable medical devices and the provision of tooling services in Singapore due to the recoverable amount of the cash-generating unit ("CGU") is lower than the carrying amount of the non-financial assets arising from the CGU.